ffund/intro-ml-tss21/slides/1-intro-ml.md

 ::: notes

-* To answer this question, I'm going to describe some computer systems that solve a problem.
+* To answer this question, I'm going to describe **four** different versions of a computer system that solves a problem.
 * You're going to let me know whether you think I've described a machine learning solution or not.
+(We'll review at the end.)

+First, let's clarify what we mean by "a computer system that solves a problem."

 :::